CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/General/creating-a-server.md

   ![Select vApp Template](../../images/dccf/creating-a-server2-html5.png)

 * Click __New vAPP__ a the top of the screen.
 A popup window will appear.
-Enter a name for the new vApp you are creating &mdash; in the context of vCloud Director, a vApp is simply a container for the objects you create.
+Enter a name for the new vApp you are creating &mdash; in the context of LPC on VCF, a vApp is simply a container for the objects you create.
 Once you enter a Name, click __Add Virtual Machine__.

   ![Select Name and Location](../../images/dccf/creating-a-server3-html5.png)